Verses raises $6 million to set up blockchain-based property rights in augmented reality

-Verses has launched a protocol for virtual and augmented reality so that it can establish ownership of virtual real estate, 3D space, and other goods in the virtual world.
+Verses has launched a protocol for virtual and augmented reality to help people establish ownership of virtual real estate, 3D space, and other goods in the virtual world.
 The company likes to refer to this idea of owning things within the virtual world as Web 3.0.

-Just as website makers have a website address, Verses is using blockchain technology to identify specific 3D spaces in augmented reality.
+Just as websites have a proprietary address, Verses is using blockchain technology to identify specific 3D spaces in augmented reality.
 That allows people to own parts of the virtual world, or Metaverse, if you will.
-And Los Angeles-based Verses has set up a nonprofit Verses Foundation to be the arbiter for the protocol that will delineate this “spatial web.”
+And Los Angeles-based Verses has set up the nonprofit Verses Foundation to serve as arbiter for the protocol that will delineate this “spatial web.”

 The Verses Spatial Web Protocol is a universal and open standard for the next generation of the web that exists in AR or VR, connecting people, places, things, and currencies into a single digital network.

-“Every 15 years or so, you get a change to the technology interface, like from mainframes to desktops to laptops, or from Facebook or Apple to Magic Leap and augmented reality and virtual reality,” said Gabriel Rene, executive director of Verses, in an interview with VentureBeat.
+“Every 15 years or so, you get a change to the technology interface, like from mainframes to desktops to laptops or from Facebook or Apple to Magic Leap and augmented reality and virtual reality,” said Gabriel Rene, executive director of Verses, in an interview with VentureBeat.
 “The big problem we identified is that web protocols were designed to link pages together.
 To do AR/VR, there’s no way to move virtual things across the real world.
 There’s no address.”

 He added, “We create a geospatial internet protocol address that works inside virtual worlds.
 So you can move between virtual worlds and move virtual assets across real space.
 We see this as the basis for Web 3.0.”